SomitaChaudhari/SomitaChaudhari/README.md

 <img src="ocean.gif" width="900" height="150">

 👋 Hello!
-I am a United States based results-driven Data Scientist with over 2 years of experience in statistical analysis, machine learning, and data visualization.
-Proficient in Python, R, and PySpark, with a proven track record of designing and deploying scalable data pipelines, predictive models, and interactive dashboards.
-Adept at leveraging cutting-edge technologies such as Generative AI, Large Language Models (LLMs), and deep learning frameworks to solve complex business challenges.
-Demonstrated success in optimizing inventory management, enhancing operational efficiency, and enabling data-driven decision-making across industries including retail, healthcare, and sustainability.
-Skilled in cloud platforms like AWS and Microsoft Azure, with hands-on experience in Tableau, Power BI, and advanced SQL techniques.
-Passionate about transforming data into actionable insights to drive innovation and deliver measurable value.
+I am a United States based results-driven Data Scientist with over 3+ years of experience

+Data Scientist with 3+ years of experience turning complex data into business impact across supply chain, e-commerce, healthcare, and climate sectors.
+Proven record in demand forecasting, predictive modeling, and KPI dashboards that have cut costs, optimized inventory, and delivered $2M+ revenue impact and $300K+ cost savings.
+Skilled in Python, SQL, Tableau, Power BI, AWS, and Azure, with expertise in building production pipelines and governance frameworks.
+Adept at collaborating with executives and cross-functional teams to drive data-driven strategy at scale.

-Along with having 6 years of research experience in the Application of Data Science, Machine Learning & AI in the Oceanography & Earth Sciences sphere.
+Along with having 7 years of research experience in the Application of Data Science, Machine Learning & AI in the Oceanography & Earth Sciences sphere.
 Skilled in Predictive modelling, Time Series Forecasting for Disaster Recovery, Mitigation & Resource Allocation of Disaster Management.

-Excited to apply this diverse data skillset to new analytics challenges that deliver value.
-My expertise spans across data analysis, machine learning, deep learning, and statistical analysis, backed by hands-on experience with various programming languages and development tools.

  ### 🏫 Education
 - *Master of Science - Information Systems*, ***University of Maryland Baltimore County*** (Aug 2023 - May 2025)